jwelrynewone/docs/Emergency-Modules/Collateral-Settlement.md

 HAs who had perpetuals of the concerned collateral can come, point to a perpetual they own, and make their claim.
 The value of their claim is computed based on the oracle value at the time at which settlement was initiated.

-SLPs can claim collateral by sending their sanTokens.
-Again here, HAs and SLPs can also choose to send governance tokens to see a portion of their claim treated preferably.
+IAs can claim collateral by sending their sanTokens.
+Again here, HAs and IAs can also choose to send governance tokens to see a portion of their claim treated preferably.

 After the claim period, the protocol computes the amount it has in reserves, converts the claims of users which were in stablecoin value in collateral value and then computes the total amount of claims and how much of collateral each category of stakeholders should receive.
-The protocol pays back stable holders with governance tokens first, then stable holders without governance tokens, followed by HAs and SLPs which had governance tokens, and lastly HAs and SLP without governance tokens.
+The protocol pays back stable holders with governance tokens first, then stable holders without governance tokens, followed by HAs and IAs which had governance tokens, and lastly HAs and IA without governance tokens.

 Each stakeholder in a category therefore gets reimbursed proportionally to their claim with a proportional ratio that depends on their category.
 It is hence possible that stable holders which came with governance tokens are fully reimbursed, that stable holders without governance tokens only get half of their claim and that others do not get anything back.
 If a category \(like LPs with governance tokens\) is not fully paid back, then the following categories \(in this case LPs without governance tokens\) won't be paid back as well.

 ## Governance Token Holders Privilege